-Combatting the conspiracy theories and misinformation making the rounds, new research has proved that the novel coronavirus SARS-CoV-2 responsible for the COVID-19 outbreak was not engineered in a lab.
+Combatting the conspiracy theories and misinformation making the rounds, new research suggests that the novel coronavirus SARS-CoV-2 responsible for the COVID-19 outbreak was not engineered in a lab.

 A new study, published in the journal Nature Medicine, has traced back the evolution of SARS-CoV-2 and compared its structure to other coronaviruses to show that it’s the product of natural evolution.
 The research also sheds some light on the possible origins of the virus too.